SafeExamBrowser/seb-server-setup/docs/install-production.rst

 .. note::
     The passwords must be given also when the service is stopped and restarted again..
 You can either let the .env file be within the installation directory as is.
-Or you can delete the .env file form the host and copy or create it again when an update or restart of the container is needed.
+Or you can delete the .env file from the host and copy or create it again when an update or restart of the container is needed.
 Note that it is very important that the SEBSERVER_PWD do not change and the same
     SEBSERVER_PWD is used for updates and restarts as it was for the initial setup.
 Otherwise data will be lost due to encryption with unknown or incorrect passwords.
 The password should be in the responsibility of a system administrator and handled with appropriate care.